-Keep reading to see what worked for me.
+Keep reading to see what worked for me, with commentary from Susan Piergeorge, MS, RDN and Nutritionist for Rainbow Light and Natural Vitality.
 Even if you don’t consider yourself a “picky eater,” these tricks might just help you expand your palate even more!

 If you were to open your fridge and have the option to choose between grilling turkey burgers or a new fish you convinced yourself to buy at the grocery store, chances are you’ll pick the familiar option.
 But when you don’t have control over the menu, you’re kind of forced to eat what’s in front you.
 I’ve surprised myself by loving foods I’ve tried at weddings and dinner events with fixed courses.
 This strategy doesn’t always pan out, but it’s gotten me further than if I had relied on my own choices to make myself branch out.

-And finally, just don’t think about your food too much.
-Don’t dwell on where it came from, or the fact that mushrooms look like mushrooms.
+Don’t dwell too hard on the fact that mushrooms look like, well, mushrooms.
 When I’m first trying a new food or trying to reintroduce a flavor into my diet, I try to focus solely on how it tastes.
 This one can be tough, and I’ll admit I still haven’t really gotten over the whole mushrooms-looking-like-mushrooms thing, but that’s why the other four scenarios are helpful.
 I may not sauté a side of shiitake mushrooms to have with dinner (yet), but when I find them chopped up in a sauce or inside a minced vegetable lettuce wrap, I enjoy them.